Caption

-The Netherlands are a small country, densely populated, and very
+The Netherlands are a small country, densely populated, with strictly regulated traffic.

 On this page, you find information about traffic rules and habits, about good roads for motorcycle riders, about finding places to stay, and other tips for your visit.